Also known as: Periapical abscess, Dental abscess, Tooth infection or Abscess - tooth

 Infection results in a buildup of pus and tissue swelling within the tooth.
 This causes a toothache.
 The toothache may stop if pressure is relieved.
 But the infection can remain active and continue to spread.
 This can cause more pain and can destroy tissue.

 The main symptom is a severe toothache.
 The pain is continuous.
+It does not stop.
 It can be described as gnawing, sharp, shooting, or throbbing.

 Other symptoms may include:

 Your dentist will closely look at your teeth, mouth, and gums.
 It may hurt when the dentist taps the tooth.
 Biting or closing your mouth tightly also increases the pain.
 Your gums may be swollen and red, and may drain thick material.

 Dental x-rays and other tests can help your dentist determine which tooth or teeth are causing the problem.

 The goals of treatment are to cure the infection, save the tooth, and prevent complications.

-Antibiotics may be given to fight the infection.
-Warm salt-water rinses may help ease the pain.
-Over-the-counter pain relievers may relieve the toothache and fever.
+Your dentist might prescribe antibiotics to fight the infection.
+Warm saltwater rinses may help ease the pain.
+Over-the-counter pain relievers may relieve your toothache and fever.

 A root canal may be recommended in an attempt to save the tooth.